 The most important way to prevent lung cancer is to avoid tobacco smoke.
 People who never smoke have the lowest risk of lung cancer.
 People who smoke can reduce their risk of lung cancer by stopping smoking , but their risk of lung cancer will still be higher than people who never smoked.
 Attempts to prevent lung cancer with vitamins or other treatments have not worked.
 For instance, beta-carotene, a drug related to vitamin A, has been tested for the prevention of lung cancer.
 It did not reduce the risk of cancer.
 In people who continued to smoke, beta-carotene actually increased the risk of lung cancer.

 CT scanning is not recommended for every person who smokes.
-Doctors still need to prove that screening everyone at risk for lung cancer reduces rates of death from lung cancer in the general population.
-Learn more about ASCO's recommendations for lung cancer screening in current or former smokers.
+Doctors still need to prove that screening everyone at risk for lung cancer reduces deaths from lung cancer in the general population.
+Learn more about ASCO’s recommendations for lung cancer screening in current or former smokers and information on lung cancer screening from the National Cancer Institute .